PEJpOhno/SMiPoly/docs/source/43_Ps_GenL.md

 # 4-3.
 3_Ps_GenL

 Polymer Class are same as key of Ps_GenL.
 The alocated number of polymerization reaction are key of Ps_rxnL.
 The numbers within the square brackets in the monomer class correspond to the values of mon_dic and key of mon_dic_inv.

 ## Correspondence Table of Numbers and Content

 **Table 4-8.
+For the function "bipolym"**
-Assigned polymerization reactions and corresponding monomer classes.**
+Defined polymer class, assigned polymerization reactions and corresponding monomer classes.

 | Polymer Class  | Polymerization Reaction | Monomer Class 1    | Monomer Class 2    | Reaction Type         | Product          |
 |----------------|-------------------------|--------------------|--------------------|-----------------------|------------------|